Skip to main content Skip to office menu Skip to footer

 If the secretary of state has not received the voted ballot from the program participant, the secretary of state must notify the program participant that the program participant should destroy the ballot and dispose of the other ballot materials and that the ballot will not be counted if it is returned.

-If the program participant's ballot was forwarded to the county auditor and otherwise would have been accepted, then the secretary of state must promptly notify the county auditor in writing that the ballot board should reject the ballot.
+If the program participant's ballot was forwarded to the county auditor and otherwise would have been accepted, then the secretary of state must promptly notify the county auditor that the ballot board should reject the ballot.

 The secretary of state must request a replacement ballot for the voter from the appropriate county auditor.
 Before sending the new ballot to the participant, the secretary of state must print the words "Replacement Ballot" on the signature envelope.